-- Siruguppa: The name Siruguppa literally means "pile/ heap of wealth" and is quite well-earned as the lands around this place are reputed to be among the best in terms of fertile soil in the district.
-From these lands, large quantities of paddy, plantains, coconuts, sweet potatoes and garlic are harvested and sent to other places.
+- Siruguppa: The name Siruguppa means "pile/ heap of wealth".
 On a fort here, stands an old temple dedicated to Lord Shambhulinga which is believed to be the oldest temple here.

 - Hulikuntiraya Temple, Bommaghatta: Bommaghatta is home to an old temple of Hulikuntiraya (Lord Hanuman) which is quite popular with devotees from Ballari and neighboring districts.

 - Gudekote Sloth Bear Sanctuary:Gudekote Sloth Bear Sanctuary is the second Sloth Bear Sanctuary in India and Asia, declared exclusively for the protection and conservation of the Sloth Bear.
-It is situated in the Kudligi and Sandur taluks of Ballari and is spread over a total area of 167.59 Sq kms.
-Apart from Sloth Bears, it is also home to Leopard, Small Civet Cat, Palm Civet Cat, Jungle Cat, Jackal, Indian Grey Wolf, Indian Fox and Striped Hyena, etc. The Sanctuary also nourishes important medicinal plant and herbs.
-Furthermore, many prehistoric sites like rock paintings, natural caves, old temples etc. are located inside the Sanctuary.
+It is situated in the Kudligi and Sandur taluks of Ballari and is spread over a total area of 167.59 sq. km Apart from Sloth Bears, it is also home to Leopard, Small Civet Cat, Palm Civet Cat, Jungle Cat, Jackal, Indian Grey Wolf, Indian Fox, and Striped Hyena, etc. The Sanctuary also nourishes important medicinal plants and herbs.
+Furthermore, many prehistoric sites like rock paintings, natural caves, old temples, etc. are located inside the Sanctuary.

-- Thorangal: Thorangal is a village in Ballary district, on the banks of Tungabhadra river, 31 kms from Ballari city.
-Daroji lake, Jagadguru Renukacharya Ashrama and Daroji bear sanctuary are close to Thorangal.
+- Thorangal: Thorangal is a village in Ballary district, on the banks of the Tungabhadra river, 31 km from Ballari city.
+Daroji lake, Jagadguru Renukacharya Ashrama, and Daroji bear sanctuary are close to Thorangal.